 Lilburn is a somewhat small city located in the state of Georgia.
 With a population of 14,502 people and ten constituent neighborhoods, Lilburn is the 77th largest community in Georgia.

-Unlike some cities, Lilburn isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lilburn are a mix of both white- and blue-collar jobs.
-Overall, Lilburn is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Lilburn who work in sales jobs (13.03%), office and administrative support (10.16%), and maintenance occupations (8.74%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lilburn is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Lilburn is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Lilburn who work in office and administrative support (10.25%), sales jobs (9.93%), and management occupations (8.02%).

 Also of interest is that Lilburn has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Lilburn in 2010 was $23,083, which is wealthy relative to Georgia, and middle income relative to the rest of the US.
-This equates to an annual income of $92,332 for a family of four.
+The per capita income in Lilburn in 2018 was $26,944, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
+This equates to an annual income of $107,776 for a family of four.
 However, Lilburn contains both very wealthy and poor people as well.

 The most common language spoken in Lilburn is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and Vietnamese.